 If you’re not familiar with the concept, your word of the year is a word that serves as your guiding star.
 It’s one word that encompasses what you aspire to, and it sums up your vision for the new year.
 It’s basically like your theme for 2018.

-How you’ll benefit in 2018 from committing to a word of the year
+How you’ll benefit from committing to a word of the year

 Your word of the year gives you direction in the coming year.